JillKlatt/jillklatt.github.io/README.md

 #### After struggling to find a template that worked for me, I finally decided to venture out and attempt to create my own

-To create your own React App using Github pages, check out [here](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f)
+To create your own React App using Github pages, check out [this great tutorial](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f)

 ### Color Palette:
 #EFF2F9 Alice Blue